Oigen cast iron (history, how to use, care for your cast-iron)

 Sukiyaki Pan

 A cast-iron pot is a perfect vessel to cook your traditional Japanese dishes.
 It has deep sides similar to what you would find on a brasier.
 But a Sukiyaki pan is seasoned like your cast iron skillets.
 Like other cast-iron cookware, this pan evenly distributes heat once heated.
-The Japanese like to use this type of pot in the cooler months.
-And is the go-to pan for the traditional dish of Sukiyaki.
-Here’s the link to Amazon (affiliate link) if you want to start cooking your own Japanese dishes.
-This pot is suitable for both standard and IH stovetops.

 Oigen Cast Iron Use & Care

-Wondering how to use and care for your cast iron kettles, teapots, and kitchenware?
+Are you wondering how to use and care for your cast iron kettles, teapots, and kitchenware?
 Here are some tips.

 How to use and care for your Oigen cast iron